caiks/WBOT02/README.md

 <a name="main_Ubuntu"></a>

-## Download, build and run main executable in Ubuntu
+## Download, build and run in Ubuntu

 This repository is based on the 6.2.4 version of [Qt](https://www.qt.io).
 The installation on Ubuntu 22.04 is as follows: